Safeguarding

 2-Is there an exam?
 There is no exam.
 You build a portfolio with assessments completed online from home and during lesson times, the teacher marks them and at the end of the course, if all is achieved you will be ready to achieve your qualification.

 3-If I have past experience as an Interpreter or Translator, can I fast forward and complete Community Interpreting L3 without the Getting Into Community Interpreting?
 No. all candidates must complete both parts of this course.
-It takes 12 weeks to complete the community interpreting units at STC.
+It takes around 14 weeks to complete the community interpreting units at STC.

 4-Can I complete both courses at the same time?
 Unfortunately, no. The coursework is divided into 2 parts, you must successfully complete first the L2 Preparing for Community Interpreting and after this you can complete the Community Interpreting L3 L2 Getting into Community Interpreting courses are 6 weeks during the day and 8 weeks for evening courses.
 Community Interpreting L3 courses are 8 weeks during the day and 9-10 weeks during the evening